 What is the Effective Annual Rate (EAR)?

-Effective annual rate or the annual equivalent rate is the rate actually earned on investment or paid on the loan after compounding over a given period of time.
-It is used to compare financial products with different compounding periods i.e. weekly, monthly, annually, etc. As the compounding periods are increased, the effective annual rate increases.
+Effective annual rate (EAR) is the rate actually earned on investment or paid on the loan after compounding over a given period of time and is used to compare financial products with different compounding periods i.e. weekly, monthly, annually, etc. As the compounding periods are increased, the EAR increases.

 The EAR is calculated as follows: